 Take an exciting discovery tour beneath the streets of the metropolis with a visit to the Berliner Unterwelten-Museum.
 Learn more about the secret history of the city.
-Descend into abandoned Metro stations, bunkers, as well as tunnel and channel systems.
+Descend into bunkers as well as tunnel systems.
 The headquarters of the Underworlds Association is located in a former bunker in the transport hub of Gesundbrunnen.
 Learn all about the capital's many underground facilities in the four-floor exhibition.

 Berlin's history: hidden things rediscovered